By Regina Stevens-Truss, Contributing Editor, Science and Social Justice

 According to the Council on Foreign Relations’ news release from June, “The U.S. education system is not as internationally competitive as it used to be.”
 As a nation, we are failing to effectively tackle the growing abyss that is the educational gap among students in low socioeconomic groups, including a disproportionate number of students of color.
 As a Black woman scientist from a Latin American country, I personally know about the power of education because education was my salvation.
 A child of unmarried parents, I migrated to the U.S. at age 13 and lived in Brooklyn, New York for 4 years.

 My life could have turned out quite differently if it weren’t for teachers who “stood their ground” and educated me.
 Moreover, these teachers were role models who encouraged and guided my learning.
 Because of their courage, I am here today, teaching chemistry at Kalamazoo College.
 What if we all stood our ground to support a good education for everyone in the U.S. and acknowledge every human being as a potentially positive contributor to society?
 What if there was a law that “removes a person’s ability to retreat and not allow the continued poor education of our children”?
 What would the U.S. look like?
 Shouldn’t we all take a more active role in the education of the next generation?
-And, more importantly, with changing national demographics (over 50% of Americans are predicted to be non-white by 2050), doesn’t our future and global standing depend on educating all?
+And, more importantly, with The Society Pages’ publication about changing national demographics (over 50% of Americans are predicted to be non-white by 2050), doesn’t our future and global standing depend on educating all?

 Healthcare is another issue on which we should stand our ground.
 In addition to disparities in the U.S.’ educational system, there also continues to be a gap in access to healthcare among the American population.
 According to the National Council of State Legislatures, “despite ongoing efforts to reduce health disparities in the United States, racial and ethnic disparities in both health and health care persist.”
 Americans born in particular racial groups, socioeconomic classes, and even in certain states can find themselves in precarious health situations.